Sequences

 Parse Numbers

-Given a collection of numbers and strings, the latter of which could
+Given a collection of numbers, booleans, strings, and elements of

 Hint: Use Float/parseFloat